 Nonparties: So you’ve been served.
 No one wants to be involved in litigation when they aren’t even a party.
 But you may have some options.
 I’ve written on what to do when you are served with a subpoena and what kind of questions I or another attorney would ask to determine your rights in responding.
 You may have also been served a subpoena for a case out of state and need to know whether to comply.
 The posts in this category will begin to answer those questions and more.

-There is no procedure to compel a Georgia witness to travel for a civil trial outside the state.
+For a state-court case, the answer is no. There is no procedure to compel a Georgia witness to travel outside Georgia for a civil trial in another state’s state court.
 Subpoenas are powerful documents, but their power is limited.
-If you have a civil case outside Georgia and you want a Georgia witness to testify live at that trial, there is only one viable option: Secure the […]
+If you have a civil case outside Georgia and you want a Georgia witness to testify […]

 In Georgia, the answer is no—even though substituted service can be good service for a complaint.
 Service of a complaint and service of subpoenas are governed by different rules.
 Don’t get them mixed up!
 When you need to subpoena an individual, the only ways to serve that individual are outlined in O.C.G.A. § 24-13-23.
 If […]